breadboard-ai/breadboard/packages/breadboard/docs/fodder/happy-path.md

 Now, saving the file pops up a new input field!
 And when we enter the values, the result appears in the output.
 Wahoo!

+(TODO: Point out that visualizer also shows text and number)

 > [!TIP]
 > Please treat the immediacy of "hot reload" in the debugger as an invitation to play and experiment with the board.
 Change things, see what happens.
 It's easy to hit "undo" in the editor and get back to the previous state.